nextbreakpoint/infrastructure-as-code/README.md

 ## Services discovery

-Deploy Consul stack and use Consul UI to check the state of your services:
+Use Consul UI to check the state of your services:

     https://prod-green-swarm-worker.yourdomain.com:8500